mre/fcat/README.md

 * Provide any additional functionality other than what `cat` provides.
   If you're looking for a more beautiful cat, check out [bat](https://github.com/sharkdp/bat).

+## Known issues

+If you run `fcat /dev/zero >> myfile`, it fail with exit code `EINVAL`, because, according to the [splice manpage](http://man7.org/linux/man-pages/man2/splice.2.html): "The target file is opened in append mode."

 ## Trivia

 * You probably won't ever need this, but it's a fun little experiment.